 Participants will be asked to...

-- Provide their own lunch, face covering, and hand sanitizer
+- Provide their own face covering, and hand sanitizer.

-- Bring their own water bottle and/or drinks
+Bring their own water bottle, drinks and/or snacks.

 Participants will have the opportunity to take notes and photos of activities during the workshop.
 Because we are exploring and co-creating, there will be no manual provided.
 A free deck of Ubuntu Cards will be provided to each participant.